graebnerc/GradingFramework/README.md

 ## Scoring

 Scores range from 0 (insufficient) to 3 (excellent).
-When no annotations exist for a dimension, the default score is 1.5 — a thesis with nothing remarkable gets an average grade.
-Annotation sentiment pre-populates the scores, which you can then adjust manually in `ratings.yml`.
+Dimension scores in `ratings.yml` are `null` by default and automatically derived from annotation sentiment.
+When no annotations exist for a dimension, the default score is 1.5 (midpoint).
+To override a score, set it to a numeric value in `ratings.yml` — manual values are always preserved across pipeline runs.
+The `_auto_score` field shows what the system computed for reference.
 The overall score is a weighted sum of all dimensions.

+## Batch Scripts

+Two double-click-safe shell scripts are provided for batch operations:

+- **`run_all.sh`** — Runs the full pipeline (parse + render) for every student folder in `grading/`.
+Errors in one student don't abort the rest; a summary is printed at the end.
+- **`cleanup_all.sh`** — Moves all student folders from `grading/` to `complete/`.

+Both scripts can be run from Terminal (`./run_all.sh`) or by double-clicking in Finder.
+They set the correct encoding and keep the Terminal window open so you can review the output.

 ## Setup